Wilderness at the Smokies: Resort development

-Development of the site included a hotel and outdoor waterpark.
+Development of the site included a hotel and outdoor waterpark, which opened on June 26, 2008.
 The second area opened in December 2008 and offers a condominium resort and indoor waterpark (titled the 'Wild WaterDome', which is one of the largest indoor waterparks in Tennessee).
 The third area added was the 'Lake Wilderness' outdoor waterpark and became available in May 2009.

 In May, 2010, Wilderness Rafting and Catalooche Creek Adventure Golf, at Lake Wilderness, were added.

 In December 2023, the addition of a 'water coaster' (developed by WhiteWater West) and lazy river was made within the indoor waterpark.
 In March 2024, the resort added a rooftop lounge featuring a pool outlooking the general vicinity as well as a bar and cafeteria.

 Soaky Mountain Waterpark

+Opening

-In June 2020, Soaky Mountain Waterpark "softly opened" across from the Wilderness resort.
+On June 27, 2020, Soaky Mountain Waterpark "softly opened" across from the Wilderness resort.
 Soaky Mountain Waterpark and Wilderness at the Smokies are both owned by the same parent company, Wisconsin-based Wilderness Resorts and Waterparks.
 Guests staying at the resort receive free admission or can purchase heavily discounted tickets to Soaky Mountain depending on the visit date and the current promotion.

+History

+On June 4, 2021, Soaky Mountain Waterpark hosted its official grand opening a year late due to COVID-19.

+On July 31, 2021, a shooting occurred in the parking lot of Soaky Mountain Waterpark.
+The Sevierville Police Department stated that they believed a fight broke out in the waterpark parking lot which then escalated into a shooting.
+Police were called around 8 p.m. upon arrival, officials said officers found two victims, Kelsy Cook and Angie Russell, with gunshot wounds.
+Cook was airlifted to UT Medical Center and pronounced dead later that evening, officials said, while Russell’s injury was not life-threatening.
+Another woman, Angie Lynn Russell, was shot in the leg while attempting to get the gun away from the shooter.
+The Sevierville Police Department said she was taken to LeConte Medical Center and that her wounds did not appear to be life-threatening.
+The shooter was identified as Sarah Elizabeth Romine who was arrested on charges of second-degree murder, multiple counts of aggravated assault and possession of a firearm while intoxicated after the incident.
+Romine later plead guilty to second-degree murder and aggravated assault in Sevier County Circuit Criminal Court.
+Romine was sentenced to 16 years in prison with no parole for second-degree murder and four years in prison with 30% parole eligibility for aggravated assault.

+On June 22, 2022, Soaky Mountain Waterpark opened "The Edge" which was described as a watercoaster that "features a mega drop, kaleidoscope color tunnels, uphill blasts, a zero-G hump and 'Boomerango' walls."

+On May 10, 2025, Soaky Mountain Waterpark officially opened "Rafter's Rage", produced by WhiteWater West.
+It is a six-person raft ride that starts roughly eight stories in the air and spans 825 feet.
+The ride is capable of reaching speeds of up to 19 miles per hour.